kickstartDS/gatsby-theme-kickstartDS/example/content/landingpage.md

     headline:
       level: h2
       align: center
-      content: What kickstartDS can do to for you?
+      content: What kickstartDS can do for you?
       spaceAfter: none
       type: headline
     spaceAfter: default